pingcap/docs/tidb-cloud/backup-and-restore-serverless.md

 ---
-title: Back up and Restore Data for TiDB Serverless
+title: Back Up and Restore TiDB Serverless Data
 summary: Learn how to back up and restore your TiDB Serverless cluster.
 aliases: ['/tidbcloud/restore-deleted-tidb-cluster']
 ---

-# Back up and Restore Data for TiDB Serverless
+# Back Up and Restore TiDB Serverless Data

 This document describes how to back up and restore your TiDB Serverless cluster data on TiDB Cloud.